Near-Optimal Non-Convex Stochastic Optimization under Generalized Smoothness: Introduction

-First, we propose a new variance-reduced algorithm with coordinate-wise normalization, $\algname$.
-Our algorithm also integrates the well-known exponential moving average technique used in lots of modern optimizers.
-Second, we establish \textit{the first near-optimal high-probability} style bound of the variance-reduced algorithm under mild conditions, i.e., with probability$\geq1-\delta$, the convergence rate of our algorithm after $T$ iterations is in the order of $O(\log(dT/\delta)/T^{1/3})$ where $d$ is the dimension.
-In contrast, as far as we know, all existing algorithms designed for non-convex stochastic problems with variance reduction only provide analysis \textit{in expectation. }Even for convex stochastic problems, there doesn't exist a high probability bound for algorithms integrated variance reduction.
-Therefore, we believe that our work is an important step to filling this gap.
+We establish the first near-optimal high-probability convergence result under the generalized $(L_{0},L_{1})$-smoothness condition and the affine-type noise assumption by revisiting an existing algorithm, Normalized STORM.
+To be more precise, given $\delta\in(0,1)$, the convergence rate of the algorithm is in the order of $O((\log(T/\delta)/T)^{\frac{1}{3}})$ with probability at least $1-\delta$ where $T$ is the time horizon.
+Additionally, the rate is adaptive to all the problem-dependent parameters at the same time.
+In contrast, as far as we know, all the existing high-probability bounds for non-convex stochastic problems with variance reduction only provide the analysis under the standard smooth condition\textit{.} Therefore, we believe that our work is an important step to help people understand the high-probability convergence behavior for optimizing functions satisfying the generalized smoothness condition.

+For the same algorithm, we also prove an expected convergence result in the optimal rate $O(T^{-\frac{1}{3}})$.
+Remarkably, our expected convergence theory reveals that stochastic optimization is as easy as the deterministic problem in a certain regime.
+More precisely, we prove that an improved $O(T^{-\frac{1}{2}})$ expected convergence rate is achievable for stochastic optimization even under the $(L_{0},L_{1})$-smoothness condition.
+Moreover, the expected convergence result is adaptive to all the problem-dependent parameters as well.

+Notably, both kinds of convergence are established using only a constant batch size in contrast to the previous results requiring the batch size depending on the target accuracy $\epsilon$.
+Indeed, for the high-probability convergence, the batch size can always be set to $1$.
+Additionally, the algorithm investigated by us is in a single-loop style in comparison to the double-loop algorithm considered in the prior works.

-\subsection{Related work}
+\subsection{Related Work}